-Ansel Elgort’s Boundless Self-Confidence Should Be An Inspiration To Us All
+Ansel Elgort’s Boundless Self-Confidence Should Be an Inspiration to Us All

 [Talking about Le Pain Quotidien]: “It’s extremely solid,” says Elgort.
 “Some people are like, ‘You’re from New York, have you been to, like, insert-five-really-douchey-places?’
 I haven’t been to any of those places.
 I like my solid places.”

-…and what he doesn’t like:
+… and what he doesn’t like:

 “When I heard electronic music, it felt like my thing,” says Elgort.
 Rock concerts “sucked.
 It felt like everyone was old.
 No one’s jumping up and down or dancing.
 It’s awkward as fuck.
 But at EDM concerts, everyone’s going ape shit and having a blast.
 It felt like youth to me.”